JanaHergert/GIS/README.md

 ----------------------------------

 The web application manages information about the created packing lists and the items they contain.
 Packing lists consist of a collection of items that users need for their trip.
 These items can be added by the user or selected from a predefined list.
 The application securely stores this data, allowing users easy access and management of their information.
+In addition to the mentioned features, it should be noted that initially, the lists can only be printed and saved as PDFs.
+Afterwards, it should be possible to save the packing lists in local storage so that they are still available when the page is revisited.
+Finally, the lists should be saved in a database and accessible on a subpage where all saved lists can be found.